mboxtech/winkel/README.md

 ### Input sources

-You can power up your Knit board using one of the following -
+You can power up Winkel Board using

 - 5V through USB
-- 5V through pins
-- 3.3V through pins (advanced)

 ### Consumption